Sunday, May 9, 2010

 Think Small.
 Small is in.
 Smaller is better.
 Less is More.
 You've heard it all before.
 But is seems Americans are finally catching on and demanding less in life.
 For the first time since the 1970's, houses are getting smaller.

 And it's about time.
 In the 1970's, the average house was about 1600 square feet.
 From then until the peak, in 2007 (remember that year?) houses steadily increased in size to a whopping 2300 square feet.
-Remember, these are average amounts, so that means some pretty staggeringly large houses.
+Remember, these are average amounts, so that means some pretty staggeringly large houses out there.

 And during that time period, average family size dropped.
-While my parents thought they needed to haver four children (and many of my friends in the 1960's came from families of 6, 8, or 10) it is getting expensive to raise children, and many modern families have only two or three.
+While my parents thought they needed to have four children (and many of my friends in the 1960's came from families of 6, 8, or 10) it is getting expensive to raise children, and many modern families have only one or two.

 In short, families are smaller but houses got bigger.
 Why?
 Because we've become a wealthier country since the 1970's.
 Simple as that.
 Headlines like to blare about how bad we have it, but the reality is, almost everything you can buy these days is cheaper than its counterpart in 1965.

 And many things are less maintenance-intensive than back then.
-Scraping and painting a house fill of windows was almost an annual chore in the 1960's.
+Scraping and painting a house-full of windows was almost an annual chore in the 1960's.
 Today, vinyl windows last decades with little more than cleaning.
 We can own more today because it requires less work.

 But as of 2009, average house size has shrunken to 2094 square feet, a drop of over 10%.
 What is going on?